Evolution PDEs and augmented eigenfunctions. Finite interval: Analysis of the transform pair

 Assume that $0$ is a removable singularity of $F^+_\lambda$.
-Then $\mathcal{F}'_a$ provides a spectral representation of $S$ in the sense of Definition~\ref{defn:Spect.Rep.I.II} with $E^{(\mathrm{I})}=\emptyset$.
+Then $\mathcal{F}'_a$ provides a spectral representation of $S$ in the sense of definition~\ref{defn:Spect.Rep.I.II} with $E^{(\mathrm{I})}=\emptyset$.
 We have already identified the operators $S^{(\mathrm{I})}$ and $S^{(\mathrm{II})}$ for which this representation is possible (see Remark~\ref{rmk:diag.type2only.LKdV}). \end{rmk}

-\begin{rmk} The validity of Lemmata~\ref{lem:GEInt1} and~\ref{lem:GEInt2} does not depend upon the class to which $S$ belongs.
-Hence, even if all IBVPs associated with $S$ are ill-posed, it is still possible to construct families of augmented eigenfunctions of $S$.
-However, without the well-posedness of an associated initial-boundary value problem, an alternative method is required in order to analyse the completeness of these families.
-Without completeness results, it is impossible to discuss the diagonalisation by augmented eigenfunctions. \end{rmk}
+\begin{rmk} The validity of lemmata~\ref{lem:GEInt1} and~\ref{lem:GEInt2} does not depend upon the class to which $S$ belongs.
+Hence, even if all IBVP associated with $S$ are ill-posed, it is still possible to construct families of augmented eigenfunctions of $S$.
+However, without the well-posedness of an associated IBVP, an alternative method is required in order to analyse the completeness of these families.
+Without completeness results, it is impossible to discuss diagonalisation of the operator by augmented eigenfunctions. \end{rmk}

+\begin{rmk} It is expected that the above results could be carried over to IBVP for PDE with lower order terms, at least where the corresponding spatial differential operator remains formally self-adjoint.
+In this case, the eigenvalue is not simply $\lambda^n$ but $z(\lambda)$, for $z$ the symbol of the spatial differential operator. \end{rmk}